Filipino and eco-friendly brands

 Fili’s website | Instagram

-8. Loop Store – one-stop sustainable online store for personal, home, and pet needs
+8. Simula – one-stop sustainable store for personal, home, baby, & pet needs

-For undecided shoppers that still want to gift consciously, Loop Store is like an online supermarket of diverse eco-friendly items across plenty of categories that can give you inspiration on what to give your loved ones this holiday season.
+For undecided shoppers who still want to gift consciously, Simula is like a supermarket of diverse eco-friendly brands across plenty of categories.
+Their array of choices can give you inspiration on what to gift your loved ones this holiday season.

 Instead of running from one shop to another, getting all your gifting needs from this one-stop shop of home-grown Philippine brands will save you time and effort.

-As we think of Xmas presents to make the people around us feel appreciated, it would also be great to consider what impact each product leaves on our environment.
+As we think of Christmas presents to make the people around us feel appreciated, it would also be great to consider what impact each product leaves on our environment.

-As we can see, there is no lack of Filipino and eco-friendly brands to support.
+There is no lack of eco-friendly products in the Philippines to support this gift-giving season.
 While showing our gratitude to our loved ones this holiday, let’s also be more mindful of what we buy and share, not just this season but all year round.

 Happy sustainable shopping!